-Numerous individuals and agencies assisted the Office of Statewide Initiatives and Nevada Area Health Education Centers Program based at the University of Nevada School of Medicine with revisions to Health Care Careers in Nevada.
+Numerous individuals and agencies assisted the Office of Statewide Initiatives and Nevada Area Health Education Centers Program based at the University of Nevada, Reno School of Medicine with Health Care Careers in Nevada.
 In particular, we would like to acknowledge:

-- Laima Etchegoyhen, M.P.H., Christopher Marchand, M.P.H., Troy Jorgensen, Tabor Griswold, Ph.D., and Alicia Grove who undertook most of the data abstraction and entry, as well as the review tasks and final edits that made this guide possible. - Funding for the preparation and printing of the manual was provided by the Medical Education Council of Nevada (MECON), Medicare Rural Hospital Flexibility Program (HRSA CFDA 93.241), Area Health Education Centers (AHEC) Point of Service Maintenance and Enhancement (HRSA CFDA 93.107), and the Nevada Office of Career Readiness, Adult Learning & Education Options. - Darrah Huggins at the Nevada Department of Employment, Training, and Rehabilitation who assisted us with updating health workforce data and educational program information contained in this manual.
-Much of this information can be found in the Nevada Career Information System (NCIS) www.nvcis.intocareers.org.
-NCIS is an internet-based career guidance system containing current information on employment, education and training, and career exploration tools for thousands of occupations in Nevada. - Health educators and practicing health professionals across the state who reviewed various draft sections of the third edition. - Anthony Gregg who was responsible for the design layout and online interactive version of Health Care Careers in Nevada. - Feedback we received from some of the thousands of students, parents, and educators who utilized the previous editions of this health care careers guide.
+- Tabor Griswold, Ph.D. and Hanna Grisel worked on the data abstraction and entry, as well as the review and final edits. - Funding for the preparation and printing of the manual was provided by the Medicare Rural Hospital Flexibility Program (HRSA CFDA 93.241), and the Area Health Education Centers (AHEC) Point of Service Maintenance and Enhancement (HRSA CFDA 93.107). - Anthony Gregg designed the layout and online interactive version of Health Care Careers in Nevada. - Ongoing feedback was incorporated into the current edition from some of the thousands of students, parents, and educators who utilized previous editions of Health Care Careers in Nevada.

-In closing, since health care employment and the labor market in Nevada are expected to grow and diversify, our ambition is to continue to update the guide on a regular basis.
+Health care employment and the labor market in Nevada are expected to grow and diversify.
+Our ambition is to continue to update the manual on a regular basis.
 If you or your organization utilizes this guide, we would appreciate learning more about how we can improve this resource for students and future health professionals.
-Please send your comments, suggestions, and requests for additional copies to Dr. John Packham at jpackham@medicine.nevada.edu.
+Please send your comments, suggestions, and requests for additional copies to Laima Etchegoyhen at laimae@med.unr.edu.